HSA Human Sheddome Atlas

 What you'll find here

-• Per-residue cleavage probability curves at three stringency levels (stringent / moderate / permissive)
+• 5,211 human membrane proteins with per-residue cleavage probability profiles at three stringency levels (stringent / moderate / permissive)

 How to read an entry